hakan-vintercapital/index/index_methodology.md

 6.  chosen a jurisdiction of incorporation that offers sufficient investor protection.

-7.  fulfilled all applicable regulatory frameworks such as know your customer and anti-money laundering requirements.
+7.  fulfilled applicable regulatory frameworks such as know your customer and anti-money laundering requirements.

 8.  provided information concerning ownership and corporate structure.